Fed Explains YNW Melly Mistrial. Will He Be Released?

 Can I have a music career while working in law enforcement?

-It's not gonna make sense.
+It's not going to make sense.

-Okay, and it could probably cause you some issues with internal affairs in the future.
+And it could probably cause you some issues with internal affairs in the future.

 So it depends on the genre of music that you're making.

-And then uh Mason, have you read over the Tate's case file?
+And then, uh, Mason, have you read over the Tates case file?

-Looks very, very bad, even if you only part of it is valid.
+It looks very, very bad, even if you only part of it is valid.

-He's for sure guilty, been watching them a while now, so kind of sucks.
+Been watching them a while now, so kind of sucks.

 Um, well, remember, bro, there's a lot of exculpatory evidence, right?